Traben-0/Entity_Model_Features/FEATURES.md

 - just log the found models information including: part names, .jem file location, possible default pivots & other model values
 - log this info **AND** create an example `.jem` model for the model and place it in `MC_DIRECTORY/emf/export/`.
   *(these models will have correct pivots boxes and texture uv's and are immediately ready for use in BlockBench)*

-### EMF only random property for model variation (1.2+)

-*usable in .properties files used to variate models* *(technically it also works for .properties used to vary textures but this is almost always useless in practise)*

-EMF  adds a random property to make model variation easier in cases that do not typically need properties in ETF. e.g. you don't need a property to check a cat variant in ETF because you are already working with the black cat texture directly. the property name is `variant` or `variants`.
-The property allows regex, pattern, or a simple list of variant names.
-If the property starts with "print:" it will print the variant found for the entity to the game log, and use the rest of the property text as normal.
-This property will work with any modded entity that implements the `VariantHolder` class and will use the string representation of the type, e.g. "black" for a cat, "oak" for a boat.
-This property also works uniquely with these block entities:
-- signs (wood)
-- bed (color)
-- shulkerbox (color)
-- Decorated pot (all 4 sherd face types)
-- skulls(appending facing direction at the end)

-For all other regular & block entities it returns the EntityType or BlockEntityType registry id.
-This allows for the separation of different entity types that might use the same model name, such as various modded entities do.

 ### ETFAnimationApi